FTBpro/count-von-count/README.md

    The one who is reading the post now is also a `User` so we define it under the already existing `User` object.

    The user's id is defined in the query string params as the `user` parameter and for him we count `reads`.
-   After a call to http://my-von-count.com/reads?author=1234&user=5678 our DB will look like:
+   After a call to http://my-von-count.com/reads?author=1234&user=5678 our Redis DB will have the following keys:

    >User_1234: { reads_got: 2 }
    >
    >User_5678: { reads: 1 }

 ### Multiple Objects of Different Types
-   We also want to know how many `reads` each `Post` received.
+   We also want to know how many `reads` each `Post` has received.

-   We add the following configuration for `Post` object under the `reads` action, and we add a 'post' id to the query string parameters.
+   To do this, we add the following configuration for `Post` object under the `reads` action, and we add a 'post' id to the query string parameters.

    ```JSON
    {